University of North Carolina at Pembroke

-The University of North Carolina at Pembroke (UNCP or UNC Pembroke) is a public university in Pembroke, North Carolina.
+The University of North Carolina at Pembroke (UNC Pembroke or UNCP) is a public university in Pembroke, North Carolina, United States.
 UNC Pembroke is a master's level degree-granting university and part of the University of North Carolina system.
 Its history is intertwined with that of the Lumbee nation.

 History

-The educational institution that developed into UNC Pembroke has its origins in the circumstances of the post-Civil War South.
+The educational institution that developed into UNC Pembroke originates in the circumstances of the post-Civil War South.
 This school was a part of the effort of the Lumbee Nation in North Carolina to preserve their unique identity.
-Access and authority over their own educational system were understood to be of key importance to retaining Lumbee culture, instilling a sense of pride, and improving the group's economic and social conditions.
+Access and authority over their educational system were essential to retaining Lumbee culture, instilling a sense of pride, and improving the group's economic and social conditions.

-Croatan Normal School was created by the General Assembly on March 7, 1887, in response to a local petition, sponsored by North Carolina Representative Hamilton McMillian of Robeson County.
+"Croatan Normal School" was created by the General Assembly on March 7, 1887, in response to a local petition sponsored by North Carolina Representative Hamilton McMillan of Robeson County.
 This event occurred in the context of competition for support between the Democratic and Republican parties in North Carolina.
-Hamilton MacMillian's support for the school was connected to his personal interest and research on Native American history and culture.
-The school's initial name, Croatan Normal School, was selected in accordance with the debatable view that this tribe included descendants of the Outer Banks Lost Colony of Sir Walter Raleigh.
+Hamilton MacMillan's support for the school was connected to his interest and research on Native American history and culture.
+The school's initial name, Croatan Normal School, was selected following the debatable view that this tribe included descendants of the Outer Banks Lost Colony of Sir Walter Raleigh.

-The normal school opened in the spring of 1888 with one teacher and 15 students with the goal of training American Indian public school teachers.
+The normal school opened in the spring of 1888 with one teacher and 15 students to train American Indian public school teachers.
 Initially, enrollment was limited to the American Indians of Robeson County.
-In this period school enrollment was often quite limited among the general population.
-Funding by the state was patchy at best and there was a high level of illiteracy.
-The creation of a centralized training school for teachers was thought to be the best method of addressing this problem in the given circumstances.
+In this period, school enrollment was often quite limited among the general population.
+Funding by the state was patchy at best, and there was a high level of illiteracy.
+Forming a centralized training school for teachers was thought to be the best method of addressing this problem in the given circumstances.